- review: Forclaz Trek 500 barefoot sandals – Decathlons specialty? - March 21, 2023

 They’ve supported 3 people without a problem and are just so easy to use.
 There’s not much more to say about these here, but you can check out my TTTM Lightest Straps review for a more detailed perspective.

-While the Moonquilt is a decent budget hammock underquilt, it’s by no means ultralight.
+While the Moonquilt is a great budget hammock underquilt, it’s by not quite ultralight.
 Weighing in at ~1,2kg and only providing insulation between the 5-10°C temperature range, you’re not quite sorted out in the heat department.
 However, it can zip up fully over top, partly emulating an overquilt – but you sacrifice comfort noticable when doing this.

 Don’t get me wrong, it’s a fine underquilt and doubles great as a sleeping bag with a very fair price, but it doesn’t come close to something like my LSoH Toaster underquilt.